 Only certain categories of people can apply for the I-212, namely those who:

 An example of someone entitled to file an I-212 would be a green card holder who received permanent residence through a U.S. citizen spouse and was deported due to having committed a crime.
 After being deported, the person can submit Form I-212 in connection with an application for a B-2 visitor visa.

-Form I-212 may not be the only form you need to clear the bars blocking you from applying to return to the United States.
-If the reason you were deported makes you separately inadmissible -- beyond the inadmissibility created by the removal order itself -- you will have to also apply for an I-601 waiver, based on a separate set of eligibility standards.
+Form I-212 might not be the only form you need to clear the bars blocking you from applying to return to the United States.
+If the reason you were deported makes you separately inadmissible—beyond the inadmissibility created by the removal order itself—you will have to also apply for either an I-601 or I-192 waiver based on a separate set of eligibility standards.
 Whether you file the I-601 or I-192 will depend on if you are applying for an immigrant visa to live permanently in the United States (I-601) or a nonimmigrant visa to remain temporarily in the United States (I-192).

 The I-212 application should be made before you enter the United States.
-If the government says yes to your request, and also approves your visa or waiver application, you can enter the U.S. legally and do not have to worry about having your removal order being reinstated, or worse, being put in federal jail and/or fined.
+If the government says yes to your request and also approves your visa or waiver application, you can enter the U.S. legally and need not worry about having your removal order reinstated, or worse, being put in federal jail and/or fined.